 - Each classroom has movement equipment to specifically support children’s movement indoors.

 - We go on a number of visits each year that support the children’s physical development.
-These include soft play, local walks, the park, beach & adventure playgrounds.
+These include local walks, the park, beach & adventure playgrounds.

 - Special events like the school leavers picnic when we have a bouncy castle at the setting